sidd897/org-cv/doc/content/post/basic_config.md

 ```

 You can use org-modes hierarchical structure to describe your CV.
 To make a
-specific subtree an item describing an experience point (Job you have, degree
+specific sub-tree an item describing an experience point (Job you have, degree
 you pursued, etc.) you use the org properties drawer and with the `:CV_ENV:
 cventry` property.
 You should also include the `FROM` and `TO` properties
 defining the span of the entry, as well as `LOCATION` and `EMPLOYER`.